 - Your provider may begin by asking you some questions about how things have been going for you and your child.
-This might include talking about: - $\circ \quad$ how your daily routines have or have not changed - o what new stressors you are experiencing, - o what strategies have you found useful to help you cope at this time,

-- or what resources would be helpful to you and your family at this time. - You and your provider may review your IFSP goals to see if those goals still work for you. - Your provider may observe you and your child doing typical, everyday things.
-Your provider may ask questions or make suggestions during this time. - Your provider may offer suggestions for specific things to try at certain times of day (maybe most important time) and a
+This might include talking about: - \circ $\$ how your daily routines have or have not changed - o what new stressors you are experiencing, - \circ what strategies have you found useful to help you cope at this time, - $\circ~$ or what resources would be helpful to you and your family at this time. - You and your provider may review your IFSP goals to see if those goals still work for you. - Your provider may observe you and your child doing typical, everyday things.
+Your provider may ask questions or make suggestions during this time.

-- day (maybe mealtime or bath time) and work with you to problem-solve and plan. - Each session may end with some time to reflect and review-what did you think worked well?
+- Your provider may offer suggestions for specific things to try at certain times of day (maybe mealtime or bath time) and work with you to problem-solve and plan. - Each session may end with some time to reflect and review-what did you think worked well?
 What do you want to work on between now and the next session?